NonMajorNerd/Arel/README.txt

  A'Rel Readme

  v 0.0.0.1
- NonMajorNerd (ObservantDoggo)
+ Coding by NonMajorNerd and RubberDucky
+ Testing and design by NonMajorNerd, RubberDucky, Narmyra, FinitelyCraig, and ProbablyTom Art by Quale (https://imgur.com/a/uHx4k), Kenney (https://kenney.nl/assets/bit-pack), and NonMajorNerd

- Based on libtcod
+ Based on the tcod library

  ****************
  * Dependencies *
  ****************